sriharinanniyur/fast_verified_mul/README.md

 # fast_verified_mul
-Formal verification of multiplication algorithms.
+Formal verification of multiplication algorithms in Lean, assisted by Aristotle, Claude Opus 4.7, and GPT-5.